woodsiz/growing-pains/content/pages/projects/project-three.md

 date: '2022-01-22'
 client: ''
 description: >-
   Recruitment is noisy.
-We align on expectations and understand what you really need.
+I align on expectations and understand what you really need.
 Top of funnel pipeline?
 End-to-end hiring?
 Team builds?
 Simple & consistent = equal results.
 featuredImage: